builders-blueprint-series/from-coder-to-engineer/body-new/chapter-5.md

 ---

 :warning: Do not assume that the specifics of your presentation layer will always stay the same.
 If you need to change from a REST API to gRPC or GraphQL later-modifying your code will be painful because you will need to change a lot more than if you had just dealt with a simple interface method.

 ---

+---

+:large_blue_circle: The best way to divide a dotnet project into layers is to separate by projects.
+This allows us to specifically define the dependencies of each project.

+---